 All Apple Watches are eligible for Express Replacement Service, so you aren’t without an Apple Watch while you wait for your repair.
 The plan covers the watch, its battery, the magnetic charging cable, and the power adapter.
 Apple Watch Editions came with a fancy magnetic charging dock that’s also covered.

-AppleCare+ for all Apple Watches covers up to two incidents of accidental damage.
+AppleCare+ for all Apple Watches covers up to two incidents of accidental damage per year.
 The service fees are $69 for regular and Nike+ models, and $79 for Edition and Hermès models, plus tax.

 What doesn’t AppleCare+ for Apple Watch cover?